Hearts of Palm Pasta

 • Natural Heaven – This is my preferred brand.
 It’s easier to prepare (doesn’t require rinsing unlike the Palmini brand) and it has a texture similar to real spaghetti noodles.

 • Palmini Pasta – This brand requires an extra step in preparation.
-You must rinse the noodles and drain palmini before adding them to the sauce.
-They are so slightly crunchy or harder in texture compared to the Natural Heaven brand.
+You must rinse the noodles and drain them before adding them to the sauce.
+They’re a bit crunchier in texture compared to the Natural Heaven brand.

 See the Recipe